-The Company provides services by assigning experts in each service category and having them work as a single team.
+The Company provides services by team play.
 It has spent more than 10 years developing this system, which has become a business model that constitutes part of its corporate culture.

 Convenient services-"Just Show up and Buy a New PC"